Girl Scout Cookies: Where to find them this weekend in Staunton, Augusta County, Waynesboro

 — Patrick Hite is The News Leader's education reporter.
 Story ideas and tips always welcome.
 Contact Patrick (he/him/his) at phite@newsleader.com and follow him on Twitter @Patrick_Hite.
 Subscribe to us at newsleader.com.

-This article originally appeared on Staunton News Leader: Girl Scout Cookies: Where to find them in Staunton, Augusta County, Waynesboro
+This article originally appeared on Staunton News Leader: Where to find Girl Scout Cookies in Staunton, Augusta County, Waynesboro